Brian-E-Nguyen/Brian-E-Nguyen/README.md

 🏫 I am a recent graduate from California State University, Long Beach with a bachelor's degree in computer science.
 I am currently working at Code Ninjas as an assistant center director and the lead coding instructor.
 I am also currently a student enrolled in BloomTech's full-stack development course

 💻 I aspire to be a frontend developer!
-I am currently learning about frontend technologies such as React.js and Vue
+I love frontend development because it allows me to express my creativity in the applications that I develop

 🌐 My website is [brianenguyen.com](https://brianenguyen.com) where I showcase my projects and information about me